Taylor Swift Honors Aretha Franklin With a Moment of Silence at Detroit Concert

 Watch the video to see the touching tribute.

 Swift has fond memories of Franklin.
-In 2014, the "Respect" singer sang "Happy Birthday" to the "Blank Space" singer.
+In 2014, the "Respect" singer sang "Happy Birthday" to the "Blank Space" artist.

 Franklin died Thursday, Aug.
 16 at her home in Detroit.
 She was 76 years old.
 The "Natural Woman" singer died of advance pancreatic cancer of the neuroendocrine type and was surrounded by family members and loved ones at the time of her passing.